Azure/azure-quickstart-templates/101-jenkins-with-SSH-public-key/README.md

 ## A. Deploy Azure Jenkins VM
 1. Click "Deploy to Azure" button.
 If you haven't got an Azure subscription, it will guide you on how to signup for a free trial.
-2. Enter a valid name for the VM, as well as a user name and password that you will use to login remotely to the VM via SSH.
+2. Enter a valid name for the VM, as well as a user name and SSH key that you will use to login remotely to the VM via SSH.
 3. Remember these.
 You will need this to access the VM next.

 ## B. Setup SSH port forwarding